numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 Preserves precision as long as "kind" boundaries are not crossed (otherwise an error is raised).

-While some users will potentially miss the value inspecting behavior even for those cases where it seems useful, it quickly leads to surprises.
+While some users will potentially miss the value inspecting behavior, even for those cases where it seems useful it quickly leads to surprises.
 This may be expected::

     np.array([100], dtype=np.uint8) + 1000 == np.array([1100], dtype=np.uint16)